 Bob Abrahamson, Chief Marketing Officer

 When the jury came back with three guilty verdicts against Derek Chauvin for the death of George Floyd, justice was served; accountability held.
 As a society, however, we are a long way from achieving racial justice.
 Analysis to this effect can be read here.
-Along these lines, this week The Beryl Institute issued A Declaration of Human Experience which calls in part to “acknowledge and dismantle systemic racism and prejudice, tackle disparities and provide the highest-quality, most equitable care possible.”
+Along these lines, The Beryl Institute issued A Declaration of Human Experience which calls in part to “acknowledge and dismantle systemic racism and prejudice, tackle disparities and provide the highest-quality, most equitable care possible.”
 Created in response to the cumulative events of the past year, the full text can be read here.
 Not that we need reminding, but the numbers are stark regarding how COVD-19 has impacted communities of color.

 Transformation is daunting but as the saying goes the best way to eat an elephant is one bite at a time.
 This got me thinking about some creative ways in which we could leverage our existing patient engagement tools to advance equity.
 Here are a few ideas I came up with: